rust-lang/vscode-rust/README.md

 * Install [rustup](https://www.rustup.rs/) (Rust toolchain manager).
 * Install this extension from [the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) (or by entering `ext install rust` at the command palette).
+* (Skip this step if you already have Rust projects that you'd like to work on.)
+  Create a new Rust project by following [these instructions](https://doc.rust-lang.org/book/second-edition/ch01-02-hello-world.html#creating-a-project-with-cargo).
 * Open a Rust project (`File > Open Folder...`).
 Open the folder for the whole project (i.e., the folder containing 'Cargo.toml'), not the 'src' folder.
 * The extension will start when you open a Rust file.
 You'll be prompted to